rajp152k/rajp152k.github.io/content/post/no-monitor.md

 I recently have moved on from using monitors and am working (professional and writing endeavours) only via a 13 inch laptop.
 It is definitely a different workflow than what I'm used to.

-It has been aroud 10 days I've been doing this and here are some observations:
+It has been around 10 days I've been doing this and here are some observations:
  - I'm able to focus better as I'm forced to enlarge my context maintaining capabilities; for I don't have the luxury to look back and forth with just my eye movements.
  - I can work from anywhere.
 I change places and posture every 1.5 hours, 5 times a day.
  - Given I move between a couple of meets during the day, I don't have to adjust to differing window management mannerisms as I only ever work on the same screen now.